Historic classicism meets modern minimalist furniture - The creation of elegant restraint

 Days on the beach with a view of the sea and the wide sky have greatly influenced my design approach.
 I have always had a slight nomadic spirit and traveling is my favorite hobby.

 The mantra: life and peace

 Kenji Yoshida's works have a special place in my heart.
-My mother has worked with him for a long time and I have always appreciated his special spirit.
-Japanese minimalism is therefore one of my greatest design inspirations.
+My mother worked with him a long time ago and he had such a special spirit.
+Japanese minimalism is therefore one of my greatest inspirations for design.

 Kenji was also the first living artist to receive a solo exhibition in the British Museum's Japanese galleries.
 He was and is a true icon and I have always loved his mantra: life and peace.